 If and when this happens to you, make sure you bookmark this page and revisit it for fresh ideas!

-I questioned my email subscribers and also asked on my Facebook page.
+To find out homeschool curriculum favorites, I questioned my faithful email subscribers.
 You’ll find the results below!

 Want to chime in with your own tried-and-true best homeschool curriculum?
 Feel free to leave a comment and I’ll add it to the post!